SVDotsenko/portfolio-project-5/README.md

 - **Home**

   - Unregistered user:

     - View list of donation cards.
+    - There is a hover effect on each Donation card expanding title and description if the content is bigger than default container height.
     - On pushing on donation button, the user will be redirected to the login page.

   - Administrator: